mrndhlovu/soccer-leagues-dashboard/README.md

 ```
 ### Pick Match Day
 * As mentioned before, the slide will filter and show game fixtures according to match day picked.
-* The input number shown represents the match day range from 1 to 38, the number of games each team in the league has to play in a season.
+* The input number shown represents the match day range from 1 to 38, the number of games each team in the league must play in a season.

 ### Goals Scored Donut
 * This donut represents all the teams playing in the league and figures shown are the number of goals each team has scored and mapped to a color to highlight the differences per team.